-If someone always borrows money, making excuses after excuse not to pay you back, twisting stories and lying, making you angry don’t loan them money, you have every right to say no.
+If someone always borrows money, making excuses after excuses not to pay you back, twisting stories and lying, making you angry, don’t loan them money.
+You have every right to say no.

 Click the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.

 To help with overcoming the trauma bond and anxiety course.